marxram/spidr/README.md

 ## Configuration 🛠️

-4. Duplicate the "arduino_secrets-template.h" file provided in the project and rename it to "arduino_secrets.h."
+4. Duplicate the "arduino_secrets-template.h" file provided in the project and rename it to "arduino_secrets.h".
+With this file you can hardcode all important settings.

 5. In the "arduino_secrets.h" file, update the following configurations:
+   - **Note about Webconfig** You can now also leave that to the standard, as configuration can now also be done via the webserver.
    - **WiFi Credentials**: Change the SSID and password to match your solar inverter's network and home network.
    - **MQTT Broker**: Configure the MQTT broker details, including the server address, port, and credentials.

 6. Specific adaptions to the project
-   - **Display Settings**: Adjust settings such as I2C address, pixel size, or any other display-specific configuration as needed.
+   - **Hardware and Display Settings**: Adjust all important settings hardware related settings like display pixel size or board specification in the "config.h" file.

 ## Build and Flash 🚀